tringi/win32-dpi/README.md

 * The example also shows how to track "TextScaleFactor" for UWP apps, see Settings > Accessibility > Text size, and apply it to Win32 window content scaling.
+* Multiple WM_SETTINGCHANGE and other GUI change notifications can come in quick succession, so it is possible to alleviate excess refresh and flickering by coalescing those, to improve user experience.

 ## Manifest